ophwug/docs/README.md

 To fix this issue, you will need to replace the blown self-resetting fuse with a new one.

+There may also be other fuses like this, not just that circled red one.
+It should have the same markings.

 Two known variants of the fuse exist:

 https://bourns.com/docs/product-datasheets/mf-nsml-x.pdf?sfvrsn=31b87ef6_12